-Exclusive: KKR taps CK Infrastructure, buyout groups for Goodpack sale - sources
+Exclusive: KKR taps CK Infrastructure, buyout groups for Goodpack sale-sources

-Working with advisors, private equity group (PE) KKR has reached out to more than a dozen potential buyers as it seeks bids for a deal that could give Goodpack a valuation of at least $2 billion, the sources said.
+Working with advisors, private equity group (PE) KKR has reached out to more than a dozen potential buyers as it seeks bids for a deal that could give Goodpack a valuation of at least $2 billion (£1.5 billion), the sources said.

 If successful, this would rank as one of the largest PE-backed sales in the past few years in Asia, excluding Japan and Australia, according to data from Refinitiv.

 The names of the potential bidders have not been reported previously.
-The sources declined to be identified as they were not authorized to speak to the media.
+The sources declined to be identified as they were not authorised to speak to the media.

 KKR, EQT and Blackstone declined to comment, while there was no immediate response from CK Infrastructure, which is part of an empire founded by Hong Kong tycoon Li Ka-shing.